How To Get Rid Of Excess Phlegm In Your Throat

 Avoid alcohol and caffeine.
 They can cause dehydration.

 Both caffeine and alcohol can lead to dehydration if you consume them in excess.
-When you’re trying to get rid of excess phlegm and mucus, you should drink plenty of warm water and other warm, non-caffeinated beverages.
+When you’re trying to get rid of excess phlegm and mucus, you should drink plenty of warm water.
+You should also drink other warm, non-caffeinated beverages.

-Spending time in a steam-filled bathroom will help to loosen and clear mucus and excess phlegm from your nose and throat.
+Spending time in a steam-filled bathroom will help to loosen mucus.
+It will also clear excess phlegm from your nose and throat.
 When you allow hot water to pulse on your face, this can also bring you relief from sinus pressure.

 Keep moist air around you